 When Should I Get Umbrella Insurance?

-As you take on additional responsibilities, get married and have children, you will have a wider variety of insurance needs.
-It is important to take time to make adjustments as you go through each of the six major financial steps in your life, as well as to just look at your situation each year.
+As you take on additional responsibilities, perhaps a spouse and children or a company you have started, you will have a wider variety of insurance needs.
+It is important to take the time to think about making insurance adjustments as you go through each of the six major financial steps in your life (getting married, getting out of debt, buying a car, buying a home, finding the right career path, and investing your money) as well as to just reflect on your situation each year.

 How Does Umbrella Insurance Work?